johnsoncm/hw9_Readme_Generator/Develop/readme.md

   To install necessary dependencies, run the following command:

-      npm i
+      asldkfj

   ## Usage

-  Be careful!
+  sladfkj

   ## Contributors

-  Be careful!

   ## Test

   To run tests, run the following command:

-    npm test
+    npm run test

   ## License

-  This project is licensed under the MPL 2.0
+  This project is licensed under the MIT

   ## Questions

-  If you have any questions about the repo, please contact me directly at: johnsoncm3@gmail.com
+  If you have any questions about the repo, please contact me directly at:

-  You can find more of my work at: www.github.com/johnsoncm
+  You can find more of my work at: